mvysny/vaadin-simple-security/README.md

 ```java
 new SimpleViewAccessChecker(() -> VaadinSession.getCurrent().getAttribute(SimpleUserWithRoles.class));
 ```
-However, we are going to need functions that deal with the logins and logouts, and the question would be where to place those?
+However, we are going to need functions that deal with the logins and logouts as well, and it's good to keep everything neatly in a single class responsible for the current user management.
-Therefore, it's better to have a dedicated session-scoped `LoginService`, which will not only store the current user, but also provide helpful functions such as `login(username, password)` and `logout()`.
+Therefore, it's better to have a dedicated session-scoped `LoginService` service class which not only stores the current user, but also provide helpful functions such as `login(username, password)` and `logout()`.
 That's exactly what the `InMemoryLoginService` provides.